Greek debt doubts push European shares lower

-Global lender HSBC (HSBA.L) was the biggest loser, down 3.7 percent, after full-year results missed forecasts, while sentiment toward the bank sector soured, with Credit Agricole (CAGR.PA) down 3.5 percent and Commerzbank (CBKG.DE) off 2.8 percent.
+Global lender HSBC was the biggest loser, down 3.7 percent, after full-year results missed forecasts, while sentiment toward the bank sector soured, with Credit Agricole down 3.5 percent and Commerzbank off 2.8 percent.

 "It is a bit of profit taking again.
 Both U.S. and European indexes reached key resistance levels and while there is potential for a technical correction, there is no panic and the medium-term trend remains positive," said Jerome Vinerier, IG Markets analyst in Paris.